Cheltenham Festival 2022 Betting

 Place bets on the Betfair Exchange.

-Finally, look out for Special Bets (online or in shops) such as Top Jockey at the Festival—for which Barry Geraghty and Ruby Walsh will be popular—and Top Trainer at the Festival—for which Willie Mullins, Paul Nicholls and Nicky Henderson will be among the favourites.
+Finally, look out for Special Bets (online or in shops) such as Top Jockey at the Festival—for which the likes of Paul Townend and Davy Russell will be popular—and Top Trainer at the Festival—for which Willie Mullins, Gordon Elliott and Nicky Henderson will be among the favourites.
 You can also bet on such as how many Irish-trained winners there will be at the Cheltenham Festival.

 Cheltenham Festival Odds